 Side effects that usually do not require medical attention (report these to your care team if they continue or are bothersome):

-If you’re able to become pregnant, you should use birth control while receiving Bavencio (avelumab) and for at least 1 month after the last dose.
-This medication can cause harm to an unborn baby.
+No, Bavencio (avelumab) isn’t safe to take during pregnancy.
+Animal studies show that the medication can cause harm to the unborn baby.
+You should avoid becoming pregnant while receiving Bavencio (avelumab) and for at least 1 month after your last dose.
 Let your provider know right away if you become pregnant during treatment.

 Bavencio (avelumab) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.